 For example, if you need to make calls, you must activate the roaming or voice roaming service.
-On the other hand, if you need cellular data to surf the Internet, then you must activate data roaming.
+On the other hand, if you need cellular data to surf the Internet, you must activate data roaming.

-This is an important point because one thing about roaming is that you are charged for each consumption you make, so you must be very careful and be a good administrator; otherwise, you will end up paying very high fees for the services you use while you are away.
+This is an essential point because one thing about roaming is that you are charged for each consumption you make, so you must be very careful and be a good administrator; otherwise, you will end up paying very high fees for the services you use while you are away.